ombori/grid-docs/cli/setup.md

-# Installing the Ombori CLI
+# Installing the Ombori Grid CLI

-To install the Ombori CLI you only have one prerequisite, Node.JS.
-The recommended version is the current LTS.

-Install [Node.JS](https://nodejs.org/en/) now, to continue.
-If you already have Node.JS installed you are good.
+You will need following prerequisites in your dev environment for Ombori Grid CLI to work:
+* [NodeJS 16+](https://nodejs.org/en/) (current LTS version is recommended)
+* Git CLI

 ## Install CLI